Jamesun875/Project5/README.md

 .

-** Seller
-*Seller class
+## Seller.java
-The seller classes read two files one is the store list and one contains all approved appointments.
-After the seller class is called, it will reads those two files and store them in two arraylists.The seller class is in charge of approving the appintment requests by reading a calender file and picking an appointment to send to a customer's approved appointment list and seller's owm appointment list.
-The seller can view the all the approved appointments of a store.Since each seller can open multiple stores, the seller class also opens stores by creatinga new txt file for one store.
+- Reads two files; the store list and one contains all approved appointments
+- After the seller class is called, it will reads those two files and store them in two arraylists.
+- The seller class is in charge of approving the appintment requests by reading a calender file and picking an appointment to send to a customer's approved appointment list and seller's owm appointment list.
+- The seller can view the all the approved appointments of a store.Since each seller can open multiple stores, the seller class also opens stores by creating a new txt file for one store.

 *Seller file format: